Successful Expansion Joint Treatment—Collaborative, 3-D Design, Detailing, Construction, Fabrication, Installation

-While EMSEAL prides itself on having high-quality, innovative and durable materials for use in sealing and bridging small and large, building component and structural joints in foundations, decks, walls, and floors, the company’s track record of successfully completed projects is equally attributable to the designers, general contractors, and installers engaged in a collaborative approach to expansion joint treatment:
+While Sika Emseal prides itself on having high-quality, innovative and durable materials for use in sealing, fire rating, and bridging small and large, building component and structural joints in foundations, decks, walls, and floors, the company’s track record of successfully completed projects is equally attributable to the designers, general contractors, and installers who engage in a collaborative approach to expansion joint treatment.

 Anybody can make an expansion joint appear watertight in cross-section.
 However, joints leak at changes in plane, direction and where dissimilar joint materials meet.